jpuk/python-simple-password-gen/README.md

                                    display_passwords = False)

     print(password_generator.password_list)

+Finally, I have also included a pyqt5 gui which can be opened by running generatePassword_gui_qt.py.

+You must have the python pyqt5 module installed to run the GUI.
+:> Python -m pip install pyqt5

 The one syllable word lists included in the git are from from Ashley Bovan's  excellent "Parts of speech" word collection available from [here](http://www.ashley-bovan.co.uk/words/partsofspeech.html) where lists of words with more syllables are also available.